Sara Closs-Davies, Dominic de Cogan and Andy Lymer

 Further information on how to submit can be found at https://taxresearch.network/blog-contributor-guidelines/, but the key points are that posts should be under 2,000 words long including footnotes and that the usual standards of academic citation should be observed.
 It is also worth considering whether your submission will be accessible to a non-specialist audience, as we hope that this Blog will be widely read amongst interdisciplinary researchers, policymakers, journalists, practitioners, educators and others.

 We hope that blogposts will ignite meaningful and interesting conversations about tax.
-During our trial period, comments will be turned off, but we will be publishing links to new posts on social media and very much encourage engagement with them on Twitter and elsewhere.
-Last but not least, a very warm welcome from us, and thanks to our inaugural bloggers for helping us to such a strong start.
-We hope that you enjoy these first contributions as much as we have.
+For now, comments will be turned off, but we will be publishing links to new posts on social media and very much encourage engagement with them on Twitter and elsewhere.
+Last but not least, a very warm welcome from us if you ae new to our Blog, and thanks to our existing bloggers for helping us make this happen.
+We hope that you enjoy the contributions made so far as much as we have.

-This series will be edited by Dr Sara Closs Davies and Dominic de Cogan on behalf of the TRN.
+This series is edited by Dr Sara Closs Davies and Dominic de Cogan on behalf of the TRN.